DoubleML/doubleml-docs/doc/index.rst

 methods `fit`, `bootstrap`, `confint`, `p_adjust` and `tune`.
 This object-oriented implementation allows a high flexibility for the model specification in terms of ...

-- ... the machine learners for the nuisance functions,
+- ... the machine learning methods for estimation of the nuisance functions,
 - ... the resampling schemes,
 - ... the double machine learning algorithm,
 - ... the Neyman orthogonal score functions,